skyvalenti/SpaceX-Falcon-9-First-Stage-Landing-Prediction/README.md

 # Project Overview

 Space Exploration Technologies Corporation, or SpaceX, is a trailblazing American company specializing in spacecraft manufacturing, launch services, and satellite communications.
-Headquartered at SpaceX Starbase, the company aims to reduce space transportation costs through reusable technology and ultimately establish a sustainable colony on Mars.
+Headquartered at SpaceX Starbase in Brownsville, TX, the company aims to reduce space transportation costs through reusable technology and ultimately establish a sustainable colony on Mars.
 SpaceX is renowned for its Falcon 9 and Falcon Heavy rockets, as well as the Dragon spacecraft.

 In this capstone project, we aim to predict the successful landing of the Falcon 9 first stage.
 SpaceX’s cost efficiency, with launches priced at $62 million compared to other providers’ $165 million, is largely due to their reusable first stage.
 By predicting landing success, we can estimate launch costs, offering valuable insights for companies bidding against SpaceX.